 In order to meet the requirements of clause 9.2 of certain ISO standard certification audits (for those in the Annex SL structure), you need to have evidence of a completed internal audit of your management system by an internal auditor.
-Without having an ISO internal audit report to show the auditor at the stage two certification audit, it’s unlikely your organization will become certified.
+Without having an ISO internal audit report to show the auditor at the stage two certification audit, it’s unlikely your organisation will become certified.

 In this blog we explain the added benefits of the internal audit for your ISO management system, who can conduct an internal audit and what the outcome of the audit can provide.